Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-three.md

 Which will forward the same `mood` info into `ExtensionProvider` when there are no properties to interact with because we're running it directly in the end-to-end testing app.

+Great job, and a great time to take a break.
 Maybe make a nice cup of tea?
 See you in a bit.

 ## Effects!